kwx4github/facebook-hackercup-problem-sets/README.md

 - Edit the `round-instructions.md`, fill back the link to the instructions for that round and its content
 - Clone the problem set folder by `cp -r _problem_id_._problem_title_` to a properly named folder, e.g. `cp -r _problem_id_._problem_title_ 1.Cooking_the_Books`
 - Edit the `problem.md` file, fill back the link to the problem descriptions

-- Save the sample input / output files under appropriate positions
+- Download the example input / output files from the problem page.
+Save them with the default name given (usually named in the format of [problem name]_example_[input/output].txt
-- Save the input / output files and also source code by others and note well about the naming convention will do
+- Edit the `official_solution.md` page, fill back the link to the official solution and the solution content for that problem
+- Download the input file from the official solution, name it with `[problem name].txt`
+- If there is also the output file from the official solution, download and save it as well.
+Otherwise try to generate the expected output from the winning source codes, name it with `expected_output.txt` if no default name is available
+- Download a few source code by other winning hackers and save them to the `sources` folder, name them in the format of `[rank].[hacker name].[extension]`